DominikaKolackovska/Domi/final-project-next/README.md

 npm run dev
 ```
 ### 4. Open the app in your browser at http://localhost:3000.

-# Used
-  - React: A JavaScript library for building user interfaces.
-  - Next.js: A React framework for server-side rendering and static website generation.
-  - CSS Modules: For scoped and modular styling.
-  - EmailJS: For handling form submissions via email.

 # License
 This project is licensed under the MIT License.